adrieleprimo/adrieleprimo/README.md

 Hi, there!
-It's-a me, Adriele 🙋‍♀️
+It's-a me, Adriele :bug:
 ------------------------------
 Back-end developer 💻
 ------------------------------

 My name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript and Python.
 Nice to meet u!

-*   🌍  I'm based in Salvador, Bahia, Brazil.
+*   :world_map:	I'm based in Salvador, Bahia, Brazil.
-*   ✉️  You can contact me at [adriele.dejprimo@gmail.com](mailto:adriele.dejprimo@gmail.com)
+*   :house: 	 You can contact me at [adriele.dejprimo@gmail.com](mailto:adriele.dejprimo@gmail.com)
-*   ⚡  I love listening to the soundtrack of The legend of Zelda: Ocarina of time when I am studying.
+*   :seedling:  I love listening to the soundtrack of The legend of Zelda: Ocarina of time when I'm studying.
   ### Skills
 <p align="left">